P7 Google Classroom: 7oguskk

 The sociocultural approach to behavior evaluates a person’s mental processes and behaviors within a group to determine how social and cultural factors impact a person’s beliefs, identities, attitudes, and behaviors.

 Students will replicate an established experiment and report their findings.
 Students will work as part of a group to plan and conduct the experiment.
-Once the data has been collected, students will work independently to write up their findings.
-The final product will be an 8-page report including an introduction, instructions, consent forms, exploration, data tables, notes, analysis, evaluation, and references.
+Once the data has been collected, students will work independently to write a report of their experiment and findings.
+The final product will be an 8-page paper including an introduction, instructions, consent forms, exploration, data tables, notes, analysis, evaluation, and references.
+We will dedicate approximately 20 hours of class time to this assessment.

-Students are eligible to take the IB External Assessment on Tuesday, May 17th.
-Paper 1 consists of three short-answer questions on the core approaches to psychology and one essay from a choice of three questions on the biological, cognitive and sociocultural approaches to behavior.
-Registration for the IB External Assessment is due by Tuesday, November 2nd.
+Students may take the IB External Assessment which is offered on Friday, May 10th and Monday, May 13th.
+Paper 1 consists of one short-answer question on each of the three core approaches to psychology and one essay from a choice of three questions on the core approaches.
+Paper 2 consists of one essay from a choice of three questions on one of the optional areas of study.
+Registration for the IB External Assessment is due by Friday, November 3rd.

-This course will move quickly yet deeply through complex information and theories.
+This course will move quickly through complex information and theories.
 In order to foster meaningful class discussions and prepare successfully for assessments, students should come to class on time and fully-prepared each day.
-This course is built around active, positive classroom citizenship, and students should be prepared to share ideas and opinions in a respectful, open-minded manner.
+This class is built around active, positive classroom citizenship, and students should be prepared to share ideas and opinions in a respectful, open-minded manner.

 Google Classroom is an essential course tool.
 I will post slide presentations, assignments, readings and handouts in Classroom, and students will need to answer questions and submit assignments through Classroom.
 Please let me know immediately if you do not have access to a computer or internet service at home so we can make other arrangements.

-If you are absent, please check Google Classroom, review the slide presentation, and complete any assignments if you are able.
+If you are absent, check Google Classroom, review the day’s slide presentation, and complete any assignments if you are able.
 You will have one week upon your return to school to complete missing work.
-If you need additional time, please contact me so we can develop a schedule for completing your work.
+If you need additional time, please contact me to develop a schedule for completing your work.

 I accept late work until the end of the unit in which it was assigned.
 Unless you have made an alternate arrangement with me, I will mark all missing assignments as “0” at the end of each unit.